NastiaCu/lab_2/README.md

 `HighLevel` is the class parent for the classes, that have a value in the system, such as `Administrator`, `Client` and `Security`.
 The `LowLevel` class is the class parent for the service stuff such as `Waiter`, `Chief`, `Barman` and `Cleaners`.

-To use the polymorphism in this laboratory work I added interfaces, which are implemeted in classesI used overriding for some methods to make them more speciefic for different classes.
+To use the polymorphism in this laboratory work I added interfaces, which are implemeted in classes.
+I used overriding for some methods to make them more speciefic for different classes.
 Parent class `Person` has a method `speak` which is inherited by all the child classes.
 I overrided this method for different classes to clearly identify the roles.
 Also I made a `WhatSalary` method in the `HighLevel` class, which is inherited and overrided in `Administrator` class.
 Root has a `Menu` child class, which has `Orders` as a child class.

 Short description of the system componemts: